BAME Mentoring Scheme

 1:1 Mentoring involved gaining professional insight and recognising strengths and talents with the help of one-to-one consultation from a mentor.

-Mentoring Circles, on the other hand focus on a group of staff members having regular interactions and conversations discussing their experiences, individual growth needs and shared values, all while being facilitated by a mentor.
+Mentoring Circles focus on a group of staff members having regular interactions and conversations discussing their experiences, individual growth needs and shared values, all while being facilitated by a mentor.

 Both mentoring pathways were focused on identifying changing needs, values, aspirations; and what's most important to mentees in relation to being a BAME member of staff.

-Following a successfull 9-month pilot, the BAME Mentoring scheme shall be relaunching this Autumn term!
+The BAME Mentoring scheme shall be relaunching this Spring term, 2025!

 A mentoring circle involves a group of people learning, challenging and supporting each other whilst being led by a senior member of staff or a lead mentor.